 The wording of section 15(3) raises the question as to what constitutes a "similar public space" to that of a "street" or "square".
-Based on the definition of Searle J.P. in $R \ v \ Innes$, a space is public when everyone has general access to it ($R \ v \ Innes$, 1925, p.
+Based on the definition of Searle J.P. in R v Innes, a space is public when everyone has general access to it (R v Innes, 1925, p.
 164).
 But the South African legislator creates an unduly complicated definition by referring to similarity to a street or square, both of which have different physical characteristics.
 The implication is that similarity does not need to be found in the physical elements of a street or square, but rather in the level of publicness, which would seem to refer to openness.
-Essential elements of a level of openness similar to a street or square or park.
+Essential elements of a level of openness similar to a street or square would potentially be public access and the absence of an entrance fee, e.g., a freely accessible recreational area or park.
 A public gallery could also qualify as a public space.
 However, such galleries often restrict photography and videography on their premises.
 This level of complication could have been avoided by section 15(3) simply referring to "public space".